axiom4/library/docs/README_PART11.md

 ## Library Books Pagination

-Now we will use `<mat-paginator` (https://material.angular.io/components/paginator/overview) angular-material component to interate out pagination in frontend application.
+Now we will use `<mat-paginator` ([https://material.angular.io/components/paginator/overview](https://material.angular.io/components/paginator/overview)) Angular Material component to iterate our pagination in the frontend application.

-Let's we will create a new method `getBooks()`, this method will be called when we need reloading the books list.
+Let's create a new method `getBooks()`.
+This method will be called when we need to reload the books list.

 ```typescript
 import { Component, OnInit } from "@angular/core";